Designing a Sacred Home Birth Arrival

 • Switch to birth breathing (gentle, instinctual, downward).

 • Let your body lead the timing instead of forced directed pushing.
-This gives tissue time to stretch, lowers risk of tearing.
+This gives tissue time to stretch and lowers risk of tearing.
 In the smoothest scenario, pushing feels instinctual and productive without dragging out.

 • Stay upright if possible (gravity helps).